If you or someone you know is in immediate danger, phone 111 or your national emergency line.

 - Headmeds was recommended to me by a family therapist when I was first prescribed medication for my mental illnesses.
 It is designed specifically for young people and discusses several different medications and their effects on driving, sports, sex, weight and cognitive function (which is important if you have exams or important assignments due when you first start a medication).
 It has been fundamental in helping me understand all the different medications I have been on.

-- The Eating Disorder Association of New Zealand (EDANZ) provides detailed information and support on eating disorders.
-It is especially helpful for family, friends and caregivers who are wanting to gain a better understanding of eating disorders and their treatment.
+The Eating Disorder Association of New Zealand (EDANZ) provides detailed information and support on eating disorders.
+The most effective treatment for eating disorders in patients under 18 years of age is Family Based Treatment (FBT).

 - This article by poet Blythe Baird, published by treatment centre The Emily Program, shares some transformative, thought-provoking ways to challenge your eating disorder’s beliefs and think of yourself, and your worthiness, differently.